etzionas/dev-ops-api-example/CI-CD-setup.md

     If you followed the above steps correctly you have successfully configured the environment!

 ## Documentation of how the the CI-CD pipeline works

+ GitHub Actions is natively integrated with GitHub repositories, which means it doesn't require additional webhooks to be manually set up for standard workflows like running CI/CD pipelines when code is pushed, pull requests are made, or issues are created.

 - The pipeline will run everytime you apply changes to your source code and push them to the main, staging or testing repos.

-- **Note**: GitHub Actions is natively integrated with GitHub repositories, which means it doesn't require additional webhooks to be manually set up for standard workflows like running CI/CD pipelines when code is pushed, pull requests are made, or issues are created.

-- GitHub
+- Three branches were chosen if we make the assumption that the main branch is the one running the production code, staging is the one for collaboration before pushing to main, and the testing is for the developer that is developing the fastapi component.

-    Here is an explanation of the distinct steps of the CI-CD pipeline:
+- Here is an explanation of the distinct steps of the CI-CD pipeline:

     - GitHub deploys an ubuntu docker container to run the jobs.